 Insert the following two paragraphs as the first two paragraphs of the subclause:

-In 11.3 (STA authenticationAuthentication and association), the reference of a “STA” means that the “STA” is not affiliated with an MLD unless specified otherwise.
+In 11.3 (STA authenticationAuthentication and association), a reference to(#13135) a “STA” means that the “STA” is not affiliated with an MLD unless specified otherwise.

-In 11.3 (STA authenticationAuthentication and association), when referring to MLD authentication, MLD deauthentication, MLD (re)association, MLD disassociation, or MLD 4-way handshake, the reference of “SME” means the entity that manages the MLD.
+In 11.3 (STA authenticationAuthentication and association), when referring to MLD authentication, MLD deauthentication, MLD (re)association, MLD disassociation, or MLD 4-way handshake, a reference to(#13135) “SME” means the entity that manages the MLD.

 Change the title of the subclause 11.3.5.4 as follows: